Luigibarte4563/udd-courses-api/README.md

 Then open http://localhost:3000

-> Any static file server works â€” this project has no build step, so whatever you use, just point it at the folder.
+> Any static file server works — this project has no build step, so whatever you use, just point it at the folder.

 ---